maximalisimus/aif-master/README.md

 2. the presence of a configured Internet connection in your distribution
 3. Install several dependencies in the Live distribution for the script to work correctly.
 Without the utilities listed below, the script simply won't run.

-$ sudo pacman -Syy ncurses git bash dialog --noconfirm
+$ sudo pacman -Syy ncurses bash dialog python --noconfirm

 **This script can be run from anywhere**.